 A bias is an automatic judgement, or an inner thought people can have without even being aware of it.
 Typically, these inner thoughts happen when someone encounters a person who is different from them.
 They are shortcuts our brains take to help us process information quickly, and they are influenced by the things we have learned and experienced throughout our lives.
 For example, things we have seen in movies or things our families and peers have told us.

 Unfortunately, these shortcuts can be harmful because they can lead us to incorrect conclusions about others, and as a consequence, we end up treating them differently, which is “discrimination”.
-Learning about our automatic thoughts is important because they guide our attitudes, beliefs, and behaviors.
+Learning about our automatic thoughts is important because they guide our attitudes, beliefs, and behaviours.

 As an example, think about common stereotypes in popular culture around gender.
 We often hear things like: girls are more sensitive than boys, girls are nicer than boys.